maksimus-A/max--/README.md

 Right now I'm focusing on max-1, a simple, minimal language spec I can use to help self-host the rest of the compiler.
 I'll write it in C (I was going to do assembly for pureism but that sounded a bit too painful).

-The language will only compile to x86.
+The language will only compile to ARM64 for mac.
 I could have used LLVM as my target but I wanted to also learn about the backend compilation process.

 ## Current Progress

+Currently supports:

+Frontend:
-Currently lexes functions and integer declarations, and parses integer declarations only.
+- lexes functions and integer declarations, and parses integer declarations/assignmentns only.

-Working on better error reporting for the parser.
+- A scope resolution pass.
+- A definite assignment analysis pass.
+- A max-- intermediate representation (MIR) generation pass.

+Backend:
+- Currently working on.
+Learning about how backends work in general.

+Lots of fixes in the making; will refactor error handling of parsing.
+I chose ARM64 now instead of x86.

 ## Basic setup

 - Run `./compile.sh`.
-It'll take care of everything for you :)
+It'll take care of everything for you I think :)

 If you'd rather configure some stuff:
 ```